Chaitalykundu/Web-Development/02-CSS/01-Basic/09-Border/Theory/02-border-width.md

+# Overview

+- Definition and Usage
+- Note
+- Constituent properties
+- Syntax
+- Example
+- Formal Definition
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `border-width` property is used to set the **border's width**.

+- The `border-width` is always used with `border-style` to set the border first.
+Otherwise it will not work.

+- We can also define border property without defining `border-width` property.
+It will take default value at that time

+- There are **five** different syntaxes you can use with this property

+&nbsp;

+&nbsp;

 | Property     | Description                             | Default value |
 | ------------ | --------------------------------------- | ------------- |
 | border-width | specifies the width of the four borders | medium        |

+&nbsp;

 &nbsp;